texfaq/texfaq.github.io/FAQ-2colfltorder.md

 ---
+title:  Two-column float numbers out of order
 section: Why does it _do_ that?
 subsection: Common errors
 date: 2014-06-10
 ---

-# Two-column float numbers out of order

 When LaTeX can't place a float immediately, it places it on one of several ''defer'' lists.
 If another float of the same type comes